pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/code-point-exhaustion.md

 This ensures backwards compatibility of existing secret key encryption (S2K Usage) code points.
 Since Secret Key Encryption code points in this range are in current use, they MUST be represented by legacy single-octet encodings.

-Three-octet encodings (code points 2048..65535) are reserved for private use.
+Three-octet encodings (code points 2048..65535) are reserved for additional private and experimental use code points in registries that already contain a private and experimental use range.
+Three-octet encodings MUST NOT be used in the Signature Types, Image Attribute Versions, or Key and Signature Versions registries.

 Note that since all OpenPGP implementations MUST support UTF-8, it MAY be convenient to hand off calculation of this algorithm to UTF-8 encoding/decoding routines, provided that these do not perform any Unicode validation (e.g. checking for invalid code points or surrogates, mapping to canonical forms, etc.).